nextcloud/spreed/docs/conversation.md

     - Status code:
         + `200 OK`
         + `404 Not Found` When the conversation could not be found for the participant
+    - Body: the image file

+## Get dark mode conversations avatar (binary)

+* ⚠️ Preview - Might be modified before the capability is added
 * Required capability: `avatar`
 * Method: `GET`
 * Endpoint: `/room/{token}/avatar/dark`